othermedia/js-handbook/functional-programming.md

 with APIs that can't be changed so radically.
 However, partial application can still be utilised, by taking advantage of a technique known as _currying_.

-Named after the logician Haskell Curry--one of the originators of the technique--currying allows for the transformation of a function which accepts _n_ arguments into a partially applicable function that can accept one argument at a time.
+Named after the logician Haskell Curry---one of the originators of the technique---currying allows for the transformation of a function which accepts _n_ arguments into a partially applicable function that can accept one argument at a time.
 Consider the function _f = λxyz.M_, which has three parameters, _x_, _y_ and _z_.
 By currying, we obtain a new function